canonical/lxd/doc/reference/storage_lvm.md

 LVM can combine several physical storage devices into a *volume group*.
 You can then allocate *logical volumes* of different types from this volume group.

-One supported volume type is a *thin pool*, which allows over-committing the resources by creating  thinly provisioned volumes whose total allowed maximum size is larger than the available physical storage.
+One supported volume type is a *thin pool*, which allows over-committing the resources by creating thinly provisioned volumes whose total allowed maximum size (quota) is larger than the available physical storage.
 Another type is a *volume snapshot*, which captures a specific state of a logical volume.

 ## `lvm` driver in LXD